chevah/geck/content/defects-tech-debt.rst

 If we gather a considerable number of minor bugs / defect we will schedule a release dedicated / focused on reducing that number.

-We should focus on fixing all bugs as soon as possible. is not currently affecting customers, there is high probability that a customer will be affected by it in the near future.
+We should focus on fixing all bugs as soon as possible.
+If it is not currently affecting customers, there is high probability that a customer will be affected by it in the near future.

 Also small/minor bugs might trigger big flaws in the structure of our code.
 We should focus on fixing them as soon as possible so that we can work on them at a normal pace and not take the chance of having to fix them in a hurry under the pressure of a release blocker, or when having a customer complaining about bad behaviour.